Praise for The Movie Version

 The Movie Version

 Emma Wunsch’s whip-smart, heart-wrenching debut YA novel, about first love, first loss, and filmmaking, will delight fans of Jandy Nelson and Jennifer Niven.
-The Movie Version will be published in October 2016 by Amulet, an imprint of Abrams Books.
+The Movie Version was published in October 2016 by Amulet, an imprint of Abrams Books.

 In the movie version of Amelia’s life, the roles have always been clear.
 Her older brother, Toby: definitely the Star.
 As popular with the stoners as he is with the cheerleaders, Toby is someone you’d pay ten bucks to watch sweep Battle of the Bands and build a “beach party” in the bathroom.
 As for Amelia?
 She’s Toby Anderson’s Younger Sister.
 She’s perfectly happy to watch Toby’s hijinks from the sidelines, when she’s not engrossed in one of her elaborately themed Netflix movie marathons.